succinctlabs/op-succinct/op-succinct-proposer/TUTORIAL.md

 - The Kona SP1 server generates ZK proofs.
 - The modified `op-proposer` submits ZK-proven output roots to L1.

-🎉 Congratulations! 🎉 You've successfully upgraded to a ZK-OP chain with `op-succinct`!
+🎉 Congratulations! 🎉 You've successfully upgraded to a ZK-OP chain with `op-succinct`.